Preheat the oven to 180'C.

 Heat a frying pan and add the olive oil and the onion.
 Cook until soft and translucent and then add the sherry vinegar, paprika, cayenne pepper, sundried tomatoes and the plum tomatoes.
 Cook for 20 minutes over a medium heat - the sauce should be thick and chunky.
 Add the toasted almonds and then transfer the mixture to a food processor.
 Blend to a smooth sauce and then serve on top of the roasted potatoes.

-«Try adding a few drops of Tabasco to your salsa for an extra hot kick! »
+«Try adding a few drops of Tabasco to your salsa for an extra hot kick!
+If fresh tomatoes are un-seasonal or lacking in flavour, substitute whole tinned plum tomatoes !»